Brigverissimo/EES-Code-fro-ramjet-missile/README.md

 Numeric solver to predict missile flight performance for EES.

 ## About
-This project contains a *.ees file that predicts the flight trajectory of a missile.
+The available files include a *.ees code and table that predicts the flight profile of a missile.
+However, it does not include the necessary drag, lift, and atmospheric model subroutines.

 **Input variables**:
 * Diameter (mm)